 As is the case with any other type of life insurance policy, the premium of a cash value insurance policy increases proportionately with the amount of coverage you need.
 The larger the coverage amount, the higher the premiums.

 Your age is one of the primary factors which determine your insurability, based on which your policy premium is calculated.
-If you are young, you will pay lesser than an older person for the exact same amount of coverage, owing to your lower mortality risk.
+If you are young, you will pay less than an older person for the same amount of coverage, owing to your lower mortality risk.
+See our life insurance rate charts by age for more info on price.

 If you are a man, you will be charged a slightly higher rate compared to a woman of the same age for the same amount of coverage.
 This is because women, on average, tend to have a longer lifespan than men.